marschall-lab/gaftools/docs/develop.rst

 For creating a new subcommand under gaftools, add a new script under :code:`gaftools/cli/`.
 Make sure to follow the same format and add test cases for the subcommand under :code:`tests`.

-Since GAFtools is purely written in Python, adding a script is enough.
+Since gaftools is purely written in Python, adding a script is enough.
 If the new script adds external dependencies, then add the dependencies to :code:`requirements.txt`.